 When the pandemic hit and all learning moved online in 2020, Jackson College administrators put the commencement ceremony on hold.
 An online commencement recognition was created.
 Now, with students back on campus, Jackson College will host an in-person ceremony for graduates, located on the “terrace” on the north end of Bert Walker Hall, rather than inside the Potter Center.
 Over 1,600 students completed their certificate, associate degree or bachelor’s degree over these two years.

-“We want to allow our students from the graduating class of 2020 and 2021 to have the experience of crossing a stage, being recognized in front of their family and friends on the accomplishment of such a major goal in their educational journey ,” said Senior Vice President and Chief Operating Officer Cindy Allen.
+“We want to allow our students from the graduating class of 2020 and 2021 to have the experience of crossing a stage, being recognized in front of their family and friends on the accomplishment of such a major goal in their educational journey ,” said Chief Legal, Talent, Equity & Administrative Officer Cindy Allen.

 Graduates have received four tickets each for friends and family, who will be seated in the Bert Walker Hall parking lot with ample space for social distancing.
 All attendees must complete an online health screening and go through the College’s checkpoint upon arrival on Central Campus.